chart21/mkdocs-hpmpc/docs/parallel-model.md

 However, the addition is performed multiple times in parallel by using vectorization and multiprocessing.
 Suppose the `DATTYPE=512`, `BITLENGTH=32`, and `NUM_PROCESSES=32`.
 In this case, each Additive_Share object holds 16 independent secret shares, and the addition is performed on all 16 shares in parallel on each of the 32 processes.
 Thus, in total, 512 secret shares are added in parallel.
-Clearly, under these circumstance, assigning the same value to all of the 512 shares as shown above would be a waste of resources.
+Clearly, under these circumstances, assigning the same value to all of the 512 shares as shown above would be a waste of resources.
 Instead, parties can assign different values to each of the 16 independent shares and 32 processes to perform 512 unique additions in parallel.

 ```cpp